AU

 Investment Treaty Disputes

-• Advising UK petrochemicals companies in connection with a potential investment treaty claim against a central Asian state.
+• Advising UK petrochemicals companies in connection with a potential investment treaty claim against a central Asian state, concerning the treatment of oil production assets and related businesses.

 • Advising a North American natural resources investor in relation to an investment treaty claim concerning investments in the mining sector in an EU state.